 The Wet Tropics Big 5 are the regional themes that form the basis of NRM in the Wet Tropics.
 The Regional Themes are integral to the Plan Logic with a regional landscape goal defined for each one.

-Biodiversity relates to the incredible spectrum of plants and animal in the region, both on the land and in the water.
+Biodiversity relates to the incredible spectrum of plants and animals in the region, both on the land and in the water.